-- Remember that your primary responsibility is to get to the Staging Area to report and be assigned to a response role.
-Do not become delayed helping others, as they may not be the highest priority needs. - You will be assigned a role based upon your capabilities and the team's response needs. - Remember that you are a volunteer and are responsible for looking after your own needs as well as others.
+- Start damage assessment on your block. - After the damage assessment is complete, go to the Staging Area to check in and become part of the response, as a member of the Command Staff or on a Field Team. - While heading to the Staging Area, exercise extreme caution at all times.
+Keep safe by practicing safety awareness and staying within your scope of training and your assigned role when aiding others and addressing hazards. - On the way, continue to note serious damage or hazards you observe, noting them on the Damage Assessment Form. - When you encounter people who need help, you must assess whether you have the resources/ability to do so, or whether they can be better served by you reaching the Staging Area to report your findings and get assistance. - You will be assigned a role based upon your capabilities and the team's response needs. - Remember that you are a volunteer and are responsible for looking after your own needs as well as others.
 If at any time you wish to stop because of physical limitations, emotional reasons, other duties, or any other personal reason, you may do so.
 However, you must notify your team leader and Logistics to check out.
 If you do not officially check out, it will cause the Staging Area to send a rescue team to find you.

-NERT Position Description: Emergency Response Staging Area Command Post Overview
+NERT Position Description: Staging Area Command Post Overview